Is time more valuable than money?

 Scheduling helps you understand things better.
 You are always ready with contingency plans for possible problems.
 As military strategist Sun Tzu says, “To not prepare is the greatest of crimes; to be prepared beforehand for any contingency is the greatest of virtues.”

 When effective time management comes into play, you become a pro at preparing in advance for any emergencies that may arise.
-You hone your long-term vision and become more astute about the possible fallouts.
+You hone your long-term vision and become more astute about possible fallouts.

 15. Prevent the Need to Rush